Instream: Boyer Family Foundation Spotlight

 Spending summers in this idyllic setting, Jeff began to make his own explorations around the Pacific Northwest, and eventually came to serve as an aide at California’s Jedediah Smith State Park during the summer while earning his undergraduate, and later, urban and regional planning graduate degree at the University of Oregon.
 Jeff eventually went on to serve with a regional planning agency in Boise, and as the planning director of Crescent City.

 Growing up in San Francisco, Tracy credits a life-changing week hiking and camping in Yosemite National Park as her first real outdoor adventure.
 Immersed in the natural environment of the wild Sierras, losing track of the days as one amazing vista and natural feature was followed by another, the experience centered Tracy’s conservation worldview.
+Struck by the integral role rivers and water play in healthy ecosystems, Tracy familiarized herself with the rivers of Oregon upon arriving in Eugene to begin college, and after meeting Jeff the two began to travel the state exploring Oregon’s outdoors.

 From rafting the Owyhee to skiing Mt.
 Bachelor to enjoying float trips down the lower Deschutes, Jeff and Tracy developed a commitment not only to each other, but to the preservation and survival of Oregon’s waters and the outdoors.
 The two especially got to know Central Oregon, and when Jeff’s father established a llama ranch in Sisters following his retirement, they had a family base to further explore and enjoy the region’s outdoors.